Marktc1993/vyper/docs/viper-by-example.rst

 And there you have it - an open auction contract.
 Of course, this is a simplified example with barebones functionality and can be improved.
-Hopefully, this has provided some insight to the possibilities of Viper.
+Hopefully, this has provided some insight to the possibilities of Vyper.
-As we move on to exploring more complex examples, we will encounter more design patterns and features of the Viper language.
+As we move on to exploring more complex examples, we will encounter more design patterns and features of the Vyper language.

 And of course, no smart contract tutorial is complete without a note on